HippoCampusRobotics/fav_docs/updating.rst

 Updating
 ########

-Usually we anounce updates relevant for the class.
+Usually, we anounce updates relevant for the class.
 Thus, you do not need to check for updates proactively.

 #.
 Update the system packages